atenfyr/AstroModLoader-Classic/README.md

 * TAB can be used to switch selection between buttons.
 ENTER can then be used to press the currently selected button.

 ## Prerequisites
-* .NET Framework 4.7.2
+* .NET Desktop Runtime 8.0
 * A copy of Astroneer

 ## Licensing
-AstroModLoader is licensed under the MIT license, which can be found in [the LICENSE.md file.](https://github.com/AstroTechies/AstroModLoader/blob/master/LICENSE.md) In addition, necessary licenses for the third-party material used in this software can be found in [the NOTICE.md file.](https://github.com/AstroTechies/AstroModLoader/blob/master/NOTICE.md)
+AstroModLoader is licensed under the MIT license, which can be found in [the LICENSE.md file.](https://github.com/atenfyr/AstroModLoader/blob/master/LICENSE.md) In addition, necessary licenses for the third-party material used in this software can be found in [the NOTICE.md file.](https://github.com/atenfyr/AstroModLoader/blob/master/NOTICE.md)